linkerd/website/linkerd.io/content/2/tasks/automatically-rotating-control-plane-tls-credentials.md

 ## Save the signing key pair as a Secret

-Next, using the [`step`](https://smallstep.com/cli/) tool, create a signing key pair, and store it in a Kubernetes Secret in the namespace created above:
+Next, using the [`step`](https://smallstep.com/cli/) tool, create a signing key pair and store it in a Kubernetes Secret in the namespace created above:

 ```bash
 step certificate create identity.linkerd.cluster.local ca.crt ca.key \